10 Reasons Customers Choose Competitors’ Brands

 - Do your offerings resonate with what they expect?

 In a marketplace where customers wield greater power than ever, their preferences can shift like sand in the wind.
-One minute, they're raving about your unique design items.
-The next, they're entranced by that competitor's “limited time only” offer.
+One minute, they’re raving about your unique design items.
+Next, they’re entranced by that competitor’s “limited time only” offer.

 Customer-Centric Approach

-What's the takeaway?
-Start looking through the lens of your consumers.
+What’s the takeaway?
+Start looking through your consumers’ lens.
 Engagement and a customer-centric approach are non-negotiable.

 - Create open channels for feedback.